sameerchoubey/cs50/README.md

-# cs50
-Codes for CS50's PSET
+// This repository consists of cs50 pset1